TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ## Normal equations

-There is a direct way to find the coefficients of the orthogonal projection onto Col$ A$ if the columns are not orthogonal.
+There is a direct way to find the coefficients of the orthogonal projection onto $\operatorname{Col}A$ if the columns are not orthogonal.

 ::::{prf:theorem} Normal Equations
 :label: Thm:LeastSquares:NormalEquations